Decrease the chance of macular degeneration.

 As kids, we all heard how good these super vegetables are for our eyes.

 But nowadays, researchers are seeing this super vegetable in a whole new light.

 Their healing potential goes far beyond their ability to help our vision.

-Even when vitamin-C isn't added to the mix, beta-carotene has powerful effects.
+Even when vitamin-C isn't added to the mix.

 What's good for your body's cells is also very good for your heart.